 Sensitivity: As a drummer, I do not think the SamplePad Pro measures up enough in terms of detecting subtlety, in comparison to the high-end Roland and Yamaha models.
 For example, if you play fast double-stroke rolls or rudiments with ghost notes, it just feels a little clunky to play.

 Is that an issue?
-If you’re using this for more basic playing and drum beats, you should be fine.
+If you’re using this for more basic playing and drum beats, you might be fine.
 If you’re expecting this to respond like a snare drum for very fast playing (or an electronic mesh pad) then you might be let down.

 Loading Time: Switching between kits on the device can take some time (particularly for bigger external samples).
 For live performances, this can be a bit of a hindrance.
 However, with enough planning, you can get away with it.